 - interstitial keratitis

 - sensorineural deafness

 Prognosis is clinically done, validated by either the microscopy method or serology technique.
 Late syphilis can bring about mental illnesses, vision loss, different neurological issues, heart diseases, and death.
 Late or tertiary syphilis can appear years after infection as a cardiovascular disease, a gummatous disease, or some central nervous system disorder.
 Neurosyphilis can progress in any period of syphilis.

-Follow-up blood tests are necessary to make sure that treatment is efficient.
+Follow-up blood tests are necessary to make sure that treatment is effective.
 Exposed sex mates have to be checked, examined, and remedied for syphilis.
-A little proportion of patients does not give response to the normal doses of penicillin.
+A little proportion of patients does not give a response to the normal doses of penicillin.
 Because of this, it is essential that patients acquire routine repeat blood tests to be certain that the infectious agent has been entirely demolished and there is no additional indication of the infection.